-The College will operate safer recruitment practices including ensuring appropriate DBS and reference checks are undertaken according to Part Three of 'Keeping Children Safe in Education', 2022.
-This section should be read in conjunction with The College's Safer Recruitment Policy.
+The College will operate safer recruitment practices including ensuring appropriate DBS and reference checks are undertaken according to Part Three of 'Keeping Children Safe in Education', 2023.
+This section should be read in conjunction with The College's Central Record of Recruitment and Vetting Checks policy.